 - Prezzo v High Point Estates EWHC 1851 (TCC) – £2m fire claim.
 Scope of the application of the principle in Berni Inns.

 - Grenfell Tower disaster (2017) – instructed in relation to the refurbishment works, in particular the technical issues relating to the cladding and it compliance with contract specification and Building Regulations.

-- Edward & Mrs Iliffe v Feltham Construction, Affleck Mechanical Services, Docherty ChimneyGroup, Karl Callaway EWCH 2125 (TCC) – £4.8m fire claim arising out of fire at recently constructed luxury timber house on private island in Poole harbour.
+- The Hon.
+Edward & Mrs Iliffe v Feltham Construction, Affleck Mechanical Services, Docherty ChimneyGroup, Karl Callaway EWCH 2125 (TCC) – £4.8m fire claim arising out of fire at recently constructed luxury timber house on private island in Poole harbour.

 - AJK Woodflooring v Clipfine Construction (2014) (TCC) – £2.4m fire claim arising out of fire at 21 Chesham Place during redevelopment of luxury apartments by the Candy brothers.

 - Tomlinson, Tomlinson, Van Riel, Van Riel, Knight, White and White v Yorkshire Water Services Ltd, Costain Ltd and Transcore Ltd (2014) (TCC) – Landslip at Whitby, N Yorkshire destabilising terrace of properties higher up slope.
 Properties demolished.
 Multiple actions by owners claiming landslip due to Yorkshire Water’s leaking sewers.

 - Crestel Partnerships Ltd v Anglian Water Services Ltd (2014) (QB) – Housing development construction site flooded by escape of water from Anglian Water’s pipework and infrastructure.